The Transfer of Attachment: Why Rebounds Sabotage Your Dating Life

 The Delayed Crash

-Spotting a Rebounder (And Protecting Yourself)
+Spotting a Rebounder (And Protecting Your Peace)

 Tired of the Toxic Cycle?